Open Lending (NASDAQ:LPRO) PT Lowered to $30.00 at Canaccord Genuity Group

-Open Lending (NASDAQ:LPRO – Get Rating) had its price target lowered by equities research analysts at Canaccord Genuity Group from $55.00 to $30.00 in a research note issued to investors on Friday, Benzinga reports.
-The brokerage currently has a “buy” rating on the stock.
-Canaccord Genuity Group’s price target points to a potential upside of 177.78% from the stock’s previous close.
+Open Lending (NASDAQ:LPRO – Get Rating) had its price target decreased by Canaccord Genuity Group from $55.00 to $30.00 in a research report released on Monday morning, The Fly reports.

 Open Lending Corporation provides lending enablement and risk analytics solutions to credit unions, regional banks, and non-bank auto finance companies and captive finance companies of original equipment manufacturers in the United States.
 It offers Lenders Protection Program (LPP), which is a Software as a Service platform that facilitates loan decision making and automated underwriting by third-party lenders and the issuance of credit default insurance through third-party insurance providers.